-How to use AI to circumvent hospital readmissions and improve patient and business outcomes
+How to use AI to circumvent hospital readmissions

 Patient readmission presents a substantial financial burden to healthcare systems.
 As value-based reimbursement models replace fee-for-service payments, especially Medicare, indicators of patient readmission (e.g. low-quality care) significantly impact hospital business operations and the bottom line.